-The M.A. programme in Russian deals with Russian language, literature, and language teaching.
+The M.A.in Russian programme deals with Russian language, literature, and language teaching.
 There are four courses offered every semester with a dissertation in the final semester.
-It is an 80 credit programme.
+It is an 80-credit programme.
 Each course is of 5 credits.

-Culture and Civilization

-Modern Russian Language: Phonetics and Phonology

-Introduction to Theory of Literature

-History of Russian Literature-1 (Pre-Pushkin Period)
+MA RU.101 Culture and Civilization MA RU.
+102 Modern Russian Language: Phonetics and Phonology MA RU.
+103 Introduction to Theory of Literature MA RU.
+104 History of Russian Literature-1 (Pre-Pushkin Period)

-Modern Russian Language: Morphology and Word

-Formation

 MA RU.
-202 History of Russian Literature-2 (Pre-Soviet Period)

-MA RU.
-203 Theory of Translation-1
+201 Modern Russian Language: Morphology and Word Formation MA RU.
+202 History of Russian Literature-2 (Pre-Soviet Period) MA RU.
+203 Theory of Translation-1 MA RU.

-MA RU.
 204 Practical Stylistics